JuliaQuantumControl/QuantumControl.jl/docs/src/glossary.md

 ##### Parameter Derivative

-The derivative of the dynamical [Generator](@ref) with respect to a single control parameter.
-Unlike the [Control Derivative](@ref), the parameter derivative is a static operator.
-The parameter derivative determines the update for the corresponding control parameter in all variations of GRAPE.
+The derivative of a control with respect to a single control parameter.
+The derivative of the dynamical [Generator](@ref) with respect to that control parameter is then the product of the [Control Derivative](@ref) and the parameter derivative.

 ----